turri21/Vector-06C_poseidon-ep4cgx150/ReadMe.md

 - Specially developed i8253 module for better compatibility.
 - AY8910/YM2149 sound
 - Optional loadable BOOT ROM (up to 32KB)
+- Z80 CPU (experimental)

+Keep in mind Z80 CPU is not original CPU for Vector 06C, so not all applications can work correctly with this CPU.
+No additional hardware for ZX emulator supported.
+Use ZX Spectrum core if you want Spectrum.

 ### Installation:
 Copy the *.rbf file at the root of the SD card.
 You can rename the file to core.rbf if you want the MiST to load it automatically at startup.